codacy/docs/docs/organizations/managing-security-and-risk.md

 1. Access the **Security and Risk Management configuration** page.

-1. In the Permissions area, scroll the list to find the user of interest.
+1. In the Permissions area, scroll the list to find the relevant user.

 1. Click the **Revoke icon** to the right of the user's name and confirm.